 TCCL has leases with various local governments (i.e. City of Tulsa, Tulsa Public Schools and Tulsa County) consisting of county owned building space leased to TCCL.
 Several of the leases are for 99 years from the original date of signature and are at nominal amounts.

 Note K - Subscription-Based Assets and Liabilities

-As of July 1, 2022 the Library implemented GASB Statement 96, Subscription-Based Information Technology Arrangements and consequently recognized a right-to-use asset and corresponding subscription liability related to certain noncancelable agreements for use of online research tools.
+Under GASB Statement 96, Subscription-Based Information Technology Arrangements the Library recognizes a right-to-use asset and corresponding subscription liability related to certain noncancelable agreements for use of online research tools.